 This modern-day Tayli Syphon Brewer (Japanese origin) is strikingly similar to Mme.
 Vassieux’s original design from 1842.

-In the early 20th century, the mantle was taken up by American companies, including Silex, Sunbeam, General Electric, Cory and more.
+In the early 20th century, the mantle was taken up by American companies, including Silex, Sunbeam, General Electric, Cory, and more.
 With the invention and perfection of heat-safe glass like Pyrex, the devices became safer.
 Companies like Cory and Silex (and Cona in Britain) devised a glass filter pipe with a bulbous, rough middle that also eased the use of the devices.
 By WWII, vacuum brewers were enjoying a good run of success in the American kitchen.

-In the post-war years, the vacuum brewing method, superior in almost every way, lost out to percolation and auto drip devices because they lacked convenience and easy cleaning.
+In the post-war years, the vacuum brewing method, superior in almost every way, lost out to percolation and auto-drip devices because they lacked convenience and easy cleaning.
 Americans were all too willing to give up the superior taste for “okay taste” if it was automatic and cleanup was as simple as dumping a paper filter.

 How a Vacuum Brewer works

 A vacuum brewing device uses the temperature changes in water and the resultant vaporizing of water to both brew and filter coffee.
 The way it works is fairly simple.
 A vacuum brewer has two globes, one on top of the other.
 They are connected with a syphon tube running between them.
-The bottom globe which has an exit hole at the top, contains the water, and has heat applied to it.
+The bottom globe which has an exit hole at the top contains the water and has heat applied to it.
 The top globe contains the syphon tube in the bottom, is open at the top, and holds both a filtering device (usually cloth-covered ceramic or a glass filter pipe) and the ground coffee.

 When assembled and heat is applied, the water in the bottom vessel heats up, expands, and creates water vapor.
 Vapor (or gas) takes up more physical space than liquid, so as the vapor increases, the pressure on the glass grows, and the remaining liquid seeks to escape.
 The only route it can take is up the syphon tube to the top globe, through the filter, and into the coffee grounds.

 Once the device is at full boil, all the water that can go up the syphon does (there will always be some water left in the bottom, as the syphon tube by design is not long enough to reach the bottom of the globe).
-At this point, vapor is escaping up the tube instead of water, and this in turn continually heats the water/coffee mixture in the top globe and also creates a gentle rolling action in the mixture.
-This agitation helps the process and keeps the top coffee at near perfect constant brewing temperatures – about 10F below boiling.
+At this point, the vapor is escaping up the tube instead of water, and this in turn continually heats the water/coffee mixture in the top globe and also creates a gentle rolling action in the mixture.
+This agitation helps the process and keeps the top coffee at near-perfect constant brewing temperatures – about 10F below boiling.

 After about 2-3 minutes of brewing (this is a personal preference and dependent on the grind), you remove the heat source, and almost immediately, all these heat-expanded gases in the bottom globe start to contract and turn back into liquid.
 This contraction contains a fair amount of force.